9,020,000 pageviews

 Kenneth Douglas shocked his interrogators by confessing to having sex with more than 100 Hamilton County corpses during his tenure at the morgue.
 He blamed his deviant behavior on crack cocaine and booze.

 In 2012 relatives of Karen Range, Charlene Appling and April Hicks sued Hamilton County in federal court.
 The plaintiffs accused the defendant of "recklessly and wantonly" neglecting to supervise Mr. Douglas.
-In 2013 a U.S. district judge dismissed the suit on grounds the plaintiffs, while perhaps victims of negligence on the part of morgue administrators, had failed to establish that their constitutional rights had been violated.
+In 2013 a U.S. district judge dismissed the suit on grounds the plaintiffs, while perhaps victims of negligence on the part of morgue administrators, failed to establish that their constitutional rights had been violated.
 The plaintiffs appealed that ruling.

 In August 2014 a three-judge panel on the 6th Circuit Court of Appeals overturned the lower court's decision.
 This meant that the civil case could go forward against Hamilton County.